Register for the 45th Annual Oklahoma Engineering Fair!

-The Oklahoma Engineering Foundation was established in 1975.
-We are engineers, educators and industry and community partners.
+The Oklahoma Engineering Foundation was the first Oklahoma STEM education nonprofit.
+Established in 1975, we are engineers, educators and industry and community partners.
 Our mission is to further STEM education in Oklahoma and increase the number of engineering professionals living and working in the state.

 ENGINEERING FAIR